 \section{Introduction}

 ~ The quest for more accurate and versatile AI technologies has led machine learning (ML) researchers to considerably increase the complexity of the tasks they consider.
 As such, the size of learning models and datasets is increasing daily.
-To scale the computational resources and adapt to these new tasks, it is now common to rely on distributed methodologies in which the learning procedure is fragmented into several sub-tasks partitioned over different machines (a.k.a., \emph{nodes}).
-The nodes execute their respective tasks in parallel and coordinate their actions, usually with the help of a central coordinator (a.k.a., \emph{server}).
+To scale the computational resources and adapt to these new tasks, it is now common to rely on distributed methodologies in which the learning procedure is fragmented into several sub-tasks partitioned over different machines, or \emph{nodes}.
+The nodes execute their respective tasks in parallel, and coordinate their actions usually with the help of a central \emph{server}.
 Many distributed ML algorithms require the distribution of gradient computations across nodes, as in the renown distributed stochastic gradient descent (DSGD) method~\cite{bertsekas2015parallel}.
 In DSGD, the server maintains an estimate of the model which is updated iteratively by \emph{averaging} the gradients computed by the nodes.
-However, as effective as it can be, distributed ML is also very vulnerable to {\em misbehaving} nodes.
-Indeed, a handful of nodes sending incorrect information (e.g., wrong gradients) can highly disrupt the learning procedure.
-Such a behavior can be caused by software and hardware bugs, poisoned data, or even by malicious players controlling part of the system.
+However, as effective as it can be, distributed ML is also vulnerable to {\em misbehaving} nodes.
+Indeed, a handful of nodes sending incorrect information can highly disrupt the learning.
+Such a behavior can be caused by software and hardware bugs, poisoned data, or even by malicious nodes controlling part of the system.
 Following the terminology of distributed computing, these nodes are called {\em Byzantine}~\cite{lamport82}.
 In the context of DSGD, Byzantine nodes may thus send erroneous gradients to the server, such as the negative of the true gradient.
-The presence of such nodes, which is arguably inevitable in real-world distributed settings, affects the trust in the efficacy of distributed ML solutions.
-Standard distributed learning algorithms, such as DSGD, completely fail to output accurate ML models in such an adversarial setting.
+The presence of such nodes, which is arguably inevitable in real-world settings, affects the trust in the efficacy of distributed ML solutions.
+Standard distributed learning algorithms, such as DSGD, completely fail to output accurate ML models in such an adversarial setting~\cite{krum}.